skx/sysbox/README.md

 ## collapse

-This is a simple tool which will read STDIN, and output the content without any extra whitespace:
+This is a simple tool which will read STDIN, and output the content without any extra white-space:

-* Leading/Trailing whitespace will be removed from every line.
+* Leading/Trailing white-space will be removed from every line.
 * Empty lines will be skipped entirely.